 On the basis of mutual benefit, researchers, engineers and scholars from Near Neighbour Countries and International Partners Countries may join.

-During FP7, COST Actions followed the domain structure on the left side navigation.
-COST Actions funded under the new COST Open Call will no longer follow this nine-domain structure, but a new scientific organisation.
+During FP7 (2007-2013), all COST Actions followed the Domain structure (left side navigation).
+COST Actions funded under the new COST Open Call will no longer follow this structure.

-This new organisation strives to guarantee a fully open and bottom-up approach through a single Scientific Committee.
-It also includes a renewed evaluation and selection procedure meant to identify breakthrough ideas, while favouring multi- and interdisciplinary projects.
+The new scientific organisation reflects a fully open and bottom-up approach through a single Scientific Committee.
+The new approach includes a renewed Submission, Evaluation, Selection and Approval favouring excellence and encouraging multi- and interdisciplinary approaches.